 At 390 million years old, Whiteside Mountain is among the oldest mountains in the world.
 Hike the 2-mile loop – an easy trek for all levels of hikers and families that winds along the rim of the mountain’s cliffs for spectacular views of the sprawling wilderness below.
 The trail is well-maintained with protective fencing along the outer edge for safety.
 You’ll also cross the Eastern Continental Divide, so you can check that off your bucket list!

-Refuel with Meals Any Time of the Day
+Refuel Any Time of the Day

 Lounge on the Lake